 So it serves as somewhat of a mesh point for these young guys, bridging the gap for some and continuing to see stiff competition for others.

-Page 2 of 2 - "The pitchers throw harder than most pitchers do in high school and it just makes for an overall better experience and you see better players," Stephens said.
+"The pitchers throw harder than most pitchers do in high school and it just makes for an overall better experience and you see better players," Stephens said.
 "Most of the guys we play against are either going to play in college next year or are already at the next level."

 And for Tamez, it's his job to manage.
 But more importantly, he gets to watch the kids improve and continue to do what they love.